Imágenes de páginas

 MANUSCRIPTS

 500 THINGS TO SELL BY MAIL.
-Remarkable new publication.
-Workable plaus and methods.
-Loose-leaf, cloth binder.
+Remarkable new and methods.
+Publication.
+Workable plaus cloth binder.
 Prepaid $1.
 Walhamore Company, Lafayette Building, Philadelphia, Pa.
+BUSINESS OPPORTUNITIES

 SAFE 8% FIRST MORTGAGE INCOME CERTIFICATES additionally secured, tax exempted, quarterly payments.
 Permanent or reconvertible.
 Ask circulars.
 Home Building & Loan Co., Jacksonville, Fla.